In this fourth step the apostle Peter took to successfully grow his ministry, we see what triggered all the cash to flow.

 Ministries that get funded today likewise have leaders who focus on program strengths, not budget weaknesses.
 The “sufficiency” focus empowers them, too, to grow in the face of great challenges.
 Meanwhile, ministries whose leaders focus on insufficiency remain... insufficient.

-www.fundingmyministry.com, hosts complete training on Peter's Principles for sufficiency funding, including tips to help ministry leaders identify and build on their program's unique strengths.
+The website, www.fundingmyministry.com, hosts complete training on Peter's Principles for sufficiency funding, including tips to help ministry leaders identify and build on their program's unique strengths.

 Can you guess Peter’s Principle #2?